PierreSenellart/provsql/doc/source/user/casestudy7.rst

 Step 9: Hard *and* Correlated -- Bounded Joint Width
 ----------------------------------------------------

-Step 3's whole-program coverage was :math:`\#P`-hard in its *shape* and needed a compiler; Step 8's ``repair_key`` correlation stayed tractable because the query *shape* was safe.
+Step 3's whole-program coverage was :math:`\#P`-hard in its *shape*, yet ``independent`` still returned the exact answer: its inputs were tuple-independent and the *joint* treewidth of the data was bounded, so the joint-width route evaluated it at planning time without ever materialising the hard circuit.
+Step 8's ``repair_key`` correlation stayed tractable for the opposite reason: the query *shape* was safe.
 What about a query that is **both** -- the hard cyclic shape **and** correlated inputs?
 Lifted inference presumes tuple-independence, so the Dalvi-Suciu safe-query rewrite (Steps 1-2) and the inversion-free certificate (Step 7) do not apply, and ``independent`` rejects the circuit outright.

-ProvSQL has a fourth planner-time escape for exactly this: the **joint-width UCQ compiler**.
+This is where the route already met in Step 3 earns its keep: the **joint-width UCQ compiler**.
 It is the non-recursive sibling of the reachability compiler of Step 10: when a :math:`\#P`-hard union of conjunctive queries has bounded **joint treewidth** -- the treewidth of the data *together with* its